-Emperor, Empress wrap up first trip to Vietnam with visit to historic palace | The Japan Times
+Emperor and Empress, in Bangkok, pay respects to late Thai king following visit to Vietnam | The Japan Times

 The Imperial Couple also met with Japanese residents in Vietnam and Japanese volunteer workers who are members of the government-affiliated Japan Overseas Cooperation Volunteer program.

-The Imperial Couple flew to Thailand on Sunday to lay flowers at the altar to the late Thai king at the national palace in Bangkok, and to meet new King Maha Vajiralongkorn.
-The royal families of Japan and Thailand have traditionally kept close relations.

-The Emperor and Empress are scheduled to return home Monday.
+The Emperor and Empress will return home Monday.